macbre/now-playing-graph/README.md

 # now-playing-graph
 Processes "now playing" data from [internet radio player](https://kvf.fo/popout/widget) for [Faroese Útvarp](https://kvf.fo/forsida/english).

+## Why?

+As a fan of all Faroese aspects, I'm curius to know:

+* which artist is most frequently played?
+* which artist songs are played for the the longest time?
+* is some artist typically followed by another one?

 ## Collecting the data

 The following bash script is run every minute to scripe "now playing" data from kvf.fo site: